petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

   - dotnet
 ---

-# Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker
+# Structured logging with Serilog and Seq and Event Viewing with Elasticsearch, Logstash, Grafana and Opserver in Docker

-In this article, you will learn how to add structured logging with Serilog, Seq and event viewing with Elasticsearch, Logstash, Grafana, and Opserver under Docker containers.
+In this article, you will learn how to add Structured logging to a dotnet core Web API project using Serilog and Seq and Event Viewing with Elasticsearch, Logstash, Grafana and Opserver in Docker containers.

 ## Prerequisites